maxfrenzel/SampleVAE/README.md

 # Sound Sample Tool
-Deep learning-based tool that allows for various types of new sample generation, as well as searching for similar samples in an existing sample library.
-The deep learning part is implemented in TensorFlow and consists mainly of a Variational Autoencoder (VAE) with Inverse Autoregressive Flows (IAF).
+Deep learning-based tool that allows for various types of new sample generation, as well as sound classification, and searching for similar samples in an existing sample library.
+The deep learning part is implemented in TensorFlow and consists mainly of a Variational Autoencoder (VAE) with Inverse Autoregressive Flows (IAF) and an optional classifier network on top of the VAE's encoder's hidden state.

 ## Making a dataset for training
 Use the `make_dataset.py` script to generate a new dataset for trainig.
 The main parameters are `data_dir` and `dataset_name`.
 The former is a directory (or multiple directories) in which to look for samples (files ending in .wav, .aiff, or .mp3; only need to specify root directory, the script looks into all sub directories).
 The latter should a unique name for this dataset.